Explicit teaching

 - classroom dialogue focused on making mathematical ideas explicit

-- feedback is specific and clearly actionable
+- feedback that is specific and clearly actionable

 To learn more about Explicit Teaching register for free online self-paced modules.